US 190 Bridge at the Neches River

 The US 190 Bridge at the Neches River, near Jasper, Texas, was built in 1941.
-It brings U.S. Route 190 across the Neches River, between Jasper County, Texas and Tyler County, Texas.
-It was listed on the National Register of Historic Places in 1996.
+It carries U.S. Route 190 across the Neches River, connecting Jasper County, Texas and Tyler County, Texas.
+The bridge was listed on the National Register of Historic Places in 1996.

 It is a Parker through truss bridge designed by the Texas Highway Department.
-It was fabricated by the Virginia Bridge Company of Roanoke, Virginia and was built by the Gaylord Construction Company of Houston.
+It was fabricated by the Virginia Bridge Company of Roanoke, Virginia and constructed by the Gaylord Construction Company of Houston.